dennisXZX/web-developer-notes/README.md

 Closure is when a function can remember and access its lexical scope even when it's invoked outside its lexical scope.

-Closure can be used to protect private variables or internal functions, for example, it can be used in pattern like module.
+Closure is everywhere.
+It can be used to protect private variables or internal functions, for example, it can be used in pattern like module.
+Also, when you are using a callback function, chances are you have already run into closure.

 #### What's a typical use case for anonymous functions?

 Anonymous function can be used in callback function, as it is called by a function instead of by you, so it can go without a function name.
-Another typical usage of anonymous function is Inmediately Invoked Function Expression, as it is invoked the moment defined, so a function name is not necessary.
+Another typical usage of anonymous function is Inmediately Invoked Function Expression (IIFE), as it is invoked the moment defined, so a function name is not necessary.

 #### How do you organize your code? (module pattern, classical inheritance?)